adelriosantiago/git-as-dropbox/README.md

 ## Contributing

 Submit and issue or clone the repo from https://github.com/adelriosantiago/git-as-dropbox.
-During development you can test your changes by running `node ./bin/git-as-dropbox.js <path-to-your-repo>`.
+During development you can test your changes by running `node ./bin/git-as-dropbox.js <path-to-your-repo> &`.

 ## Changelog